 The Company considers cash deposits and all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
 The Company's cash deposits are held at two high-credit-quality financial institutions.
-The Company's cash deposits at these institutions exceed federally insured limits.
+The Company's cash and cash equivalents at these institutions exceed federally insured limits.
+The Company's cash balance of \$44,934,376 at March 31, 2022 at these institutions exceed the federally insured limits.